All Episodes

 The GDP per capita should be a metric they understand, but they can't even get their heads around that because all discussion of per capita is prohibited.

-So notice how he's identifying a moment in time, the now, and saying, look, if you love the country as it is now, then what you have to do is accept all of these millions of foreigners that have been brought in against our will and without any kind of uh appeal to the electorate whatsoever.
+So notice how he's identifying a moment in time, the now, and saying, look, if you love the country as it is now, then what you have to do is accept all of these millions of foreigners that have been brought in against our will and without any kind of appeal to the electorate whatsoever.

-He literally just said they are just as important and as you say, more important than the actual native people of the country.
+He literally just said they are just as important, and as you say, more important than the actual native people of the country.

-And so you can't just remove lawful people because they are again appeal to the system of law.
+And so you can't just remove lawful people because they are, again, appeal to the system of law.

-That they are as constituent to modern Britain as everyone else.
+They are as constituent to modern Britain.

 As everyone else.